TheCahyag/MinecraftAnimation/README.md

     * /animate \<name> frame update <name|num> -o
     * /animate \<name> frame list
 * Add a way to start an animation without a command?
 Or just force people to use command blocks to run the command
+* Create a info message that can be displayed for each animation
+* Refactor core models to check all input that is given
+* Refactor ListAnimation command to display buttons that will act as commands

 ## Random Notes for me